jhale/scientific-python/README.md

 * This course is offered as "Level Up: Coding (Python)" in the Masters in Industrial Mathematics.

-* The Etherpad for the 2021 edition is at: https://pad.carpentries.org/spul2021
+* The Etherpad for the 2021 edition is at: https://pad.carpentries.org/spul2021.
+  The Etherpad is public, please use a pseudonym and do not reveal any personal information.

 * During the course we will be using Google Colab to execute Python scripts.
   *Please ensure that you can logon to https://colab.research.google.com/ before